You are currently on Freehearingtest US

 10. Current research is focused primarily on stem cell therapy and finding a cure for hearing loss and regeneration of the sensitive hair cells that are responsible for hearing.

-This entry was posted in Hearing Information on 30th March 2017 by Gary.
+This entry was posted in Hearing Information and tagged Hearing loss on 30th March 2017 by Gary.

 ← Previous Post